Andrew Humphrey looks at some of the most common questions and conundrums about working with Student immigration permission.

 There are no other COVID-related concessions allowing Students to work more than 20 hours a week during term-time.
 Until term-time ends, you are limited to the normal 20 or 10 hours restriction shown on your BRP or vignette, regardless of the current required attendance on your course.

 "Gig economy" jobs: Uber, Deliveroo, DPD, MyHermes, etc.

 In February 2021 the UK Supreme Court found that Uber drivers are employees, not self-employed.
 You can read the Court's ruling here.
 This ruling will have future implications for all so-called "gig economy" workers, which the Fairwork website has discussed in detail.

 For now, the key matter for a Student is that you can only be employed, not self-employed.
 If you are thinking of doing a gig economy job, it is important that you are clear about which you are.
 Speak directly to the company in question.

 You cannot work (paid or unpaid) as an entertainer.
 “Entertainer” is not defined in the Immigration Rules, but the Home Office's Business Help desk has stated (in an email dated 3 September 2015) that "We take it to mean … taking part in entertainment in any way other than as an amateur".
 "Amateur" is defined in the Immigration Rules at paragraph 6 and it means “solely for personal enjoyment and not seeking to derive a living from the activity”.
 Therefore acting or performing as an amateur or just as a hobby is not working as an entertainer, and you can do it.

 There is also an exception for any performance that is an assessed part of your course.
-This is a concession contained in the Tier 4 sponsor guidance only (paragraph 6.8), not in the Immigration Rules.
+This is a concession contained in the Student route caseworker guidance only (paragraph 6.8), not in the Immigration Rules.